 Please feel free to contact us for enquiries on visiting Amritapuri, particularly if you are travelling from Singapore or the Southeast Asian region.

-Truly a global citizen, Amma has been conducting free public programmes all over India and in numerous countries around the world for over three decades.
+Truly a global citizen, Amma has been conducting free public programmes all over India and around the world for over three decades.

 It is also always possible for international guests to be part of the Indian tours.
-The basic rules are to send us an email if you are not in the ashram before the tour registration begins.
-You should plan to be at the ashram a few days before the tour starts, and be able to commit for the whole tour.
+You are required to register and should plan to be at the ashram a few days before the tour starts, and be able to commit for the whole tour.
 Transportation, accommodation and food are provided.
 To find out about upcoming Indian tours please check the tour schedule.
+Please feel free to contact us for assistance.

 Amma first left India in May 1987 and travelled to Singapore in response to Her strong feeling of ‘Her Children’ wanting comfort and solace.
 Her two days of embracing many a man, woman – (young and old) and child at the Sri Senpaga Vinayagar Temple, Sri Srinivasa Perumal Temple, Sri Narayana Mission and Sri Krishnan Temple over two days was an unprecedented, eye–opening and heart warming experience for each one.